📖FAQ

 If funding rates stay negative for a period of time (shorts pay longs) it creates a drag on the yield, reducing overall profitability.
 Although historically this is an exceptionally rare occurence, if they were to remain steeply negative for a sustained period of time, > 72 hours, the strategy will:

-The trading system operating by AWR tracks funding rates 24/7/365 and has automated monitoring and alerting so in the above scenario would be extremely clear and would be being monitored from the first instant it started.
+The trading system operating by AWR tracks funding rates 24/7/365 and has automated monitoring and alerting so, in the above scenario, it would be apparent and monitored from the first instant it started.

 Should the exchange impose a profit haircut (Socialised Loss) across profitable accounts to cover residual bankrupt losses, OpenTrade would: